-See the new pages for Jeff Fahey and Robert Englund!
-Coming soon: actors Anne Gwynne, June Kenney, PJ Soles, Mary Woronov, and George Zucco, and directors Al Adamson, Paul Bartel, Bert I. Gordon, and Ray Dennis Steckler.
+See the new page for director Al Adamson!
+Recent additions include Jeff Fahey and Robert Englund.
+Coming soon: actors Anne Gwynne, June Kenney, PJ Soles, Mary Woronov, and George Zucco, and directors Paul Bartel, Bert I. Gordon, and Ray Dennis Steckler.
 This listing is divided into the headings of actors and directors.

 horror and sci-fi actorsClick on the thumbnails below to go to the respective actor pages, where you'll find lots of photos, biographical information, filmographies, and links: